Frequently Asked Questions (Testing & Virus)

 How do I get tested for COVID-19?

-If you are interested in testing by a specific facility, please contact that agency in advance (before visiting the facility) to let them know you would like to be tested for COVID-19.
+COVID-19 tests are available at many local health agencies, pharmacies and health care providers.
+If you are interested in testing by a specific facility, please contact that agency before visiting the site to let them know you want a COVID-19 test.
 Each site may have its own procedures for testing.

 Who gives me my test results?

-The medical provider that performed the test should call you to give you your test results when they are available.
-Until you receive your test results, you should take precautions to prevent possibly spreading the illness to others.
-If you are being tested because you are a contact to someone who tested positive or because you have been feeling sick, this means you should not go to work or attend gatherings until you receive your results.
-You should also take precautions to prevent possibly spreading the virus to your family or other close contacts, such as a roommate.
+The medical provider that performed the test should contact you with your test results.
+Until you receive the results, you should take precautions to prevent possibly spreading the virus to others.
+If you are being tested because you are a close contact to someone who tested positive or because you have been feeling sick, you should avoid being around other people until receiving your results.
 See https://www.cdc.gov/coronavirus/2019-ncov/downloads/3key-steps-when-waiting-for-COVID-19-results_508.pdf for more information.

 Where should I look for more information?